MHaggis/ASRGEN/README.md

 The codebase is organized into several Python scripts.
 Here's a brief overview of some key files:

-- `pages/1_ASR Essentials.py`: This Python script uses Streamlit to generate an interactive web page that provides a comprehensive overview of ASR rules.
+The project consists of the following key components:

+- 1️⃣ ASR Configurator 🛠️: A tool for configuring ASR rules and generating the corresponding PowerShell commands. 📝

+- 2️⃣ ASR Essentials 📚: A guide to the basics of ASR, including how to use ASR on the command line, how to list ASR rules, and how to understand ASR event codes. 🤓

-- `pages/2_ASR Atomic Testing.py`: This Python script generates an interactive web page for testing ASR rules.
+- 3️⃣ ASR Atomic Testing 🧪: A collection of scripts for testing the effectiveness of ASR rules. 🔬

+- 4️⃣ ASR PwSh Group Policy Generator 🛠️: A tool for generating Group Policy Objects (GPO) with PowerShell. 📝

+- 5️⃣ ASR .pol File Reader 📖: A tool for reading and displaying the contents of GPO .pol files. 📝

-- `asr.ps1`: This PowerShell script provides a command-line interface for managing ASR rules.
+- 6️⃣ `asr.ps1`: This PowerShell script provides a command-line interface for managing ASR rules.

 ### Contributing